 We were so lucky that the townhouse didn’t have much wallpaper.
 One half bath was papered, which we had intended to leave until other renovations were done.
 At some point in the middle of other renovations, though, I couldn’t take it anymore and that’s why any photos of me removing the wallpaper capture the gusto with which I ripped it off.

 Our basement has wood paneling that, in some spots, was painstakingly filled, primed and then wallpapered.
 Ugh, wallpaper again.
 Why would you wallpaper paneling?
 The wallpaper had become frayed in areas and had majorly stalled progress in the basement as I tried to figure out what to do.
-Just ripping everything out and dry-walling was an idea bandied about, but that would have just led to us replacing everything: carpet, ceiling, doors, etc. And we just don’t have the money for a full reno.
+Just ripping everything out and dry-walling was probably the best idea, but that would have just led to us replacing everything: carpet, ceiling, doors, etc. And we just don’t have the money for a full reno.
 If we did, the kitchen would get an overhaul first.

-What I did: I peeled off the durable top layer (with the design).
+I peeled off the durable top layer (with the design).
 Old wallpaper will probably already be peeling or curling – look around the ceiling, floor, or seams for a place to start grabbing and pulling.
-Once the porous bottom layer was exposed, I sprayed it with warm water and, with the tiniest bit of coaxing, it came off like butter.
+Once the porous bottom layer was exposed, I sprayed it with warm water and, with the tiniest bit of coaxing (the scraper tool helped), it came off like butter.

 Do you have any wallpaper removal tips, tricks or horror stories?
 Share them in the comments below!